metastableB/msb-neovim/README.md

   sources are installed from external repositories and "sourced".
 - *lsp-signature.nvim*: Show function signature when you type.
 - *lspkind.nvim*: Adds pictograms to neovim built-in lsp completion items window.

+## Install Explanations

+# Explanation

+1. `setup.sh`: The first script to run is the setup script `setup.sh`.
+Since we are aiming for a portable installation, most of our dependencies are downloaded manually -- as opposed to fetching them from a package manager.
+   To facilitate downloads in our python based install script, we need certain packages like `requests`.
+Thus the setup scripts creates a temporary virtual environment and installs these required packages.

+2. `install.sh`: This script downloads and installs various executables including neovim.
+The script is designed to work in various *STEPS* which perform a self contained isolated action.

+  - *STEP 1* : We setup two top level directories.
+A temporary directory at `TEMP_DIR = /tmp/nvim-msb/` and the installation directory at `INSTALL_DIR=./.nvim-msb/`.
+Certain sub-directories are also created but those are entirely maintained internally.
+  - *STEP 2* : Download neovim app-image.
+We download neovim to the installation directory; the correct version is downloaded based on platform details stored in `helper.Config`.
+We store this in `$INSTALL_DIR/lib` and use a `.msbrc` file make this availabel in path.
+  - *STEP 3* : Install `ripgrip` from precompiled binaries.
+This again goes into `$INSTALL_DIR/lib`
+  - *STEP 4* : Install `fd` precompiled binaries.
+This again goes into `$INSTALL_DIR/lib`
+  - *STEP 5* : Set up `NvChad`.
+NvChad is a set of minimal configuration files and plugins that we will use as our base configuration.
+The scripts are all written in Lua and supports easy customization.
+We clone `NvChad` to `$INSTALL_DIR/config/` which is where all our plugins will work from.

 ## Debugging